Mattingly: 'Disruptive' new leader takes powerful job in Southern Baptist Convention

-It’s a long way from Storyline Fellowship in Denver’s western suburbs to downtown Nashville and a publishing-and-ministry operation the locals have long called the “Baptist Vatican.”
+It’s a long way from Storyline Fellowship near Denver to Nashville and a publishing-and-ministry operation the locals have long called the “Baptist Vatican.”

 Bible classes remain on the agenda, stressed Mandrell.
 But so are many other ministries that symbolize a new reality that all religious leaders will have grasp, one way are the other: The good old days of safe, predictable church work are gone.